demtamas/PeasyWare/README.md

         Open the appsettings.json file.

-        Update the Server property in the DefaultConnection string to point to your SQL Server instance (e.g., localhost, SQLEXPRESS, or a server IP address).
+        Update the Server property in the DefaultConnection string to point to your SQL Server instance.

     Build and Run the Application: